 The course covers the following concepts: Basic data structures; graph, search paths and spanning trees; algorithm design and analysis of sorting, merging and searching; memory management, hashing, dynamic storage allocation; integration of data structures into system design.
-Prerequisite: CS202 and consent of instructor.
+Prerequisite: CS202 or consent of instructor.

-CS305 ASSEMBLY LANGUAGE AND COMPUTER ORGANIZATION
+ASSEMBLY LANGUAGE AND COMPUTER ORGANIZATION

-This course covers the organization and structure of the major components of a modern computer: combinational circuits, sequential circuits, simulation of circuits, coding, computer organization and architecture, including a detailed study of a micro-computer or minicomputer and the use of Assembly language.
+This course covers the organization and structure of the major components of a modern computer: combinational circuits, sequential circuits, simulation of circuits, coding, computer organization and architecture, including a detailed study of a microcomputer or minicomputer and the use of Assembly language.
 Prerequisite: CS202 and CS303.

-CS315 INTRODUCTION TO DATABASE
+INTRODUCTION TO DATABASE